AnonimCompani/Privacy_Policy/README_en.md

 ## 8. Contact Us

-If you have any questions or concerns regarding this Privacy Policy or the handling of your personal data, please contact us at [insert contact information].
+If you have any questions or concerns regarding this Privacy Policy or the handling of your personal data, please contact us at [Discord: anonimcommunity].